 Colombia has much to offer nature-loving travelers: forest trails, rivers and waterfalls, huge coconut palms

 From north to south, Colombia offers a number of surprises.
 Cities with diverse architecture, colorful houses, sea, jungle, hills.
 It is a beautiful country, and this beauty is very diverse.
 Andes, Amazonia, Caribbean coasts and many mountains make it a favorite destination for travelers looking for adventure.

 A lifestyle in slow motion that surprises: Colombia is rather gentle in its rhythm, except of course when it comes to salsa dancing

 Colombians tend to be quiet.
 Here they don’t run according to a timetable and life is enjoyed with sugar and a shot of rum.

-And they are used to our stress, they see tourists arriving with a very precise, well-organized plan and wait, amused and patient, for them to relax, which is bound to happen.
+And they are used to our stress, they see tourists arriving with a very precise, well-organized travel plan and wait, amused and patient, for them to relax, which is bound to happen.
 Salento is a good example: travellers leave their luggage for 2 or 3 days and stay for 3 weeks without exception.
 The gentle way of life is sometimes contagious!

 The best thing about Colombia is the people.
 They really like to take care of their visitors with unsettling warmth.

 Friendly, polite, positive, optimistic, we constantly hear: con gusto, con mucho gusto mi amor, mi preciosa!

 We are far, far away from the old clichés of the Colombians, which are hawked by the television news, and it is great!